-Each student is required to perform a final term project and make a 10-minute oral presentation at the 'Reliability Symposium' (time and location to be announced).
-The term paper describing the results of the project is due on June 22 (5pm by email).
+Each student is required to perform a final term project and make a 10-minute oral presentation at the 'Reliability Symposium' or individual oral exams (time and location to be announced).
+The term paper describing the results of the project is due on June 26 (5pm by email).
 It should be in a word-processed format and contain sufficient details of the project.

-A one-page abstract of the term project should be submitted until the deadline (TBA).
-The abstract should state the title, the name of the student, 500-word description of the proposed work, main objectives, technical approach to be used, and the expected results.
+A one-page abstract of the term project should be submitted until May 25.
+The abstract should state the title, the name of the student, 300-word description of the proposed work, main objectives, technical approach to be used, and the expected results.
 The student is required to get the instructor's approval before proceeding with the proposed work.
-No group project is allowed unless the nature of the project requires a collaboration AND the instructor approves the plan.
+No group project is allowed.